RCCO Ottawa Centre

 Godfrey Hewitt, CD, DMus.
 (Cantuar), FRCO, HonARSCM, died in 2002 at the age of ninety-three.
 For over seventy years a prominent figure in sacred music in Canada, Dr. Hewitt left a very significant legacy to Canadian music.
 Born in England in 1909, he came to Canada in 1931 after serving as Organist for the Archbishop of Canterbury at Lambeth Palace, London, in 1930.
 He became Organist and Master of the Choristers at Christ Church Cathedral, Ottawa, in 1931, and remained there for half a century, until his retirement in 1980.
 In 1973, Dr. Hewitt was awarded the Lambeth Doctorate of Music by the Archbishop of Canterbury; he was made a Member of the Order of Canada in 1976.
 He was famed as performer, teacher, composer, and organ designer.
 This scholarship was established after his death both to honour his memory and to increase the number of highly-trained professional Canadian organists, not only to serve as organists in universities, concert halls, and churches, but also to teach future generations of performers and church musicians.

-There is also a Godfrey Hewitt Prize of $5,000, awarded bi-annually as the Grand Prize at the National Organ-Playing Competition at the RCCO National Organ Festival; the next Prize will be awarded in July 2023 in Toronto.
+The Fund also offers the Godfrey Hewitt Prize of $5,000, awarded bi-annually as the Grand Prize at the National Organ-Playing Competition at the RCCO National Organ Festival; the next Prize will be awarded in July 2025 in Kirchener-Waterloo.

 Further details may be obtained from: